 The best collaborations occur between women who are infused with gratitude.
 Women infused with gratitude are grateful for the here and now.
 They do not say, “I’ll be grateful when…” Instead, they recognize the value of having another woman open up her heart in collaboration to accelerate their dreams.
 Every day they both show up with gratitude and with gratitude as their hammer, they build the foundation of a house where they both can thrive.
 As they build each room, they gratefully engage in the give and take and celebrate milestones along the way.

 As you can see, true collaboration is a high concept that best succeeds from the basest level—serving each other with authenticity, integrity, humility and gratitude.
 Are you a true collaborator?
 It isn’t easy, but the effort is well worth it!

-Jacqueline Camacho-Ruiz is the CEO of JJR Marketing (www.jjrmarketing.com) and Fig Factor Media LLC (www.todayslatina.com), founder of The Fig Factor Foundation (www.thefigfactor.org), author of eight books (www.jackiecamacho.com), international speaker, and pilot.
+Jacqueline Camacho-Ruiz is the CEO of JJR Marketing (www.jjrmarketing.com) and Fig Factor Media LLC international book publishing company (www.figfactormedia.com), founder of The Fig Factor Foundation (www.thefigfactor.org), creator of Today’s Inspired Latina book series and international movement (www.todayslatina.com), author of eleven books (www.jackiecamacho.com), international speaker, and pilot.
 Jacqueline speaks to hundreds of audiences about marketing, servant leadership, finding your passion, and achieving success in business.
 She has addressed the United States Army, BP International, United Airlines, Allstate, and Farmers Insurance among other corporations to share her inspiration.

 If you or an organization you know needs as speaker, please get in touch with us at http://www.jackiecamacho.com/contact.